-For most DIY home improvement enthusiasts, wallpaper seems a simple project that they wouldn’t have second thoughts about attempting it.
+For most DIY home improvement enthusiasts, wallpaper seems a simple project that they wouldn’t have second thoughts about attempting.

 While DIY wallpaper removal may seem tempting, it carries significant risks, such as damaging the walls, leaving behind adhesive residue, or causing issues that could require costly repairs.
 Hiring a professional painting company ensures the wallpaper is safely and effectively removed, preserving the integrity of your walls and saving you from potential headaches and expenses in the long run.